Chemicals

 Mitigating business risk from nature loss

 As climate change, water scarcity and biodiversity loss intensify, businesses that depend on natural resources and energy face significant risks.
-Chemical companies must assess both their vulnerabilities and impacts to develop effective mitigation and adaptation strategies, to enable business to thrive while operating within planetary boundaries, ensuring long-term business resilience.
+Chemical companies must assess both their dependencies and impacts to develop effective mitigation and adaptation strategies, strengthening risk management while maintaining competitiveness in a resource constrained environment.

 Holistic health + safety for human in chemical industry